unit8co/darts/docs/userguide/hyperparameter_optimization.md

     val=val,
 )

-# Set the resources to be used for each trial
+# Set the resources to be used for each trial (disable GPU, if you don't have one)
 resources_per_trial = {"cpu": 8, "gpu": 1}

 # define the hyperparameter space